sanchit002sanchit002/Math-Tex_project/README.md

 in line $\mu$ code

-trigonometric functions and so many others.
+trigonometric functions and so many other functions.

 **Remember we have to assign key binding for every symbol.**